 Aside from greeting someone with a happy birthday in Japanese, there are several details that you must know to properly celebrate this special occasion.
-After all, every country has its own ways of celebrating an event depending on its traditions, history, and religion.
+After all, every country has its own ways of celebrating an event, depending on its traditions, history, and religion.
 For instance, locals in most Western countries usually throw surprise birthday parties on the day of someone’s actual birthday.
 However, that is not the case for Japanese birthdays.
-The reason for this is that the locals celebrate it in the New Year!
+This is because the locals celebrate it in the New Year!
 Let’s learn more about that below.

-As we walked the streets of Tokyo, we asked around and found out that the Japanese do celebrate birthdays too!
+As we walked the streets of Tokyo, we asked around and discovered that the Japanese celebrate birthdays too!
 There are, however, two trains of thought related to this special event.
 First, many shared that it used to be held in the new year.
 Therefore, everyone in the country will celebrate only on that specific day!
 One reason for that is that the Japanese culture provides more emphasis on the idea of aging together (or collective mentality).
-Add to that the fact that New Year’s day is very special for them and it is customary to give gifts at this time of the year.
+Add to that the fact that New Year’s day is very special for them, and it is customary to give gifts at this time of the year.

 Today, younger Japanese claim that they celebrate their birthdays on the exact day as in most countries.
 Interesting, right?
-To this day, many parents are veering away from the traditional and are celebrating the birthdays of their children on the exact date.
-Since this is an intimate event for many, it is expected for them to only be with their close family and friends during this time.
+To this day, many parents are veering away from the traditional and are celebrating their children’s birthdays on the exact date.
+Since this is an intimate event for many, they are expected to only be with their close family and friends during this time.

 Here’s one surprising thing: Did you know that it is only until the 1950s wherein the locals began to celebrate individually?
 After World War 2, there was a rapid rise in the number of tourists and migrants in Japan.
-For this reason, the country slowly shifted and adopted foreign traditions too, and that includes the idea of individual birthday celebrations.
+For this reason, the country slowly shifted and adopted foreign traditions too, including the idea of individual birthday celebrations.